jdubray/sam-fsm/README.md

 ```

 ### Browsers
-You can also use it within the browser; install via npm and use the sam.js file found within the download.
+You can also use it within the browser; install via npm and use the ./dist/fsm.js file.
 For example:

 ```html
 <script src="./node_modules/sam-fsm/dist/fsm.js"></script>